Ticket #6189 (closed defect: fixed)

 If I ran out of free space, okay, I understood, abort the current job, drop the incomplete .sav file.
 That would be fine, but now I lose control of VM.

-- Summary changed from Zombie state if disk full to Zombie state if disk full => Fixed in SVN
+Summary: | Zombie state if disk full → Zombie state if disk full => Fixed in SVN |

 Well, I think we fixed the behavior properly and the fix will be included in the next maintenance release.